FachowaGosiav2/indian_liver_patient_prediction/README.md

 In this project i try to predict who have ill liver

-I used to predict who is ill on the val date
+I used to predict who is ill on the val data
 - RandomForestClassifier
 - DecisionTreeClassifier
 - SVC